MicrosoftDocs/well-architected/well-architected/ai/application-design.md

 > [!NOTE]
 > There are tradeoffs with colocating components that should be considered.
 You may lose the ability to independently deploy or scale components and you may increase your risk of malfunction by increasing the potential blast radius of incidents.

-## Considerations for nonfunctional requirements

-You may have nonfunctional requirements for your workload that are challenging due to factors inherent to AI technologies.
-Common nonfunctional requirements and their challenges include:

-- **Latency of model inferencing/timeouts:** AI applications often require real-time or near-real-time responses.
-Designing for low latency is crucial, which involves optimizing model architecture, data processing pipelines, and hardware resources.
-Implementing caching strategies and ensuring efficient model loading are also essential to avoid timeouts and provide timely responses.

-- **Token or request throughput limitations:** Many AI services impose limits on the number of tokens or the throughput of requests, particularly when using cloud-based models.
-Designing for these limitations requires careful management of input sizes, batching requests when necessary, and potentially implementing rate limiting or queuing mechanisms to manage user expectations and prevent service disruptions.

-- **Cost and chargeback scenarios:** Designing for cost transparency involves implementing usage tracking and reporting features that facilitate chargeback models, allowing organizations to allocate costs accurately across departments.
-Chargeback management is normally handled by an API gateway, like [Azure API Management](https://techcommunity.microsoft.com/blog/appsonazureblog/calculating-chargebacks-for-business-unitsprojects-utilizing-a-shared-azure-open/3909202)

-## Considerations for specialized application layers

 ### Using orchestrators in generative AI solutions